ElisaHofmann/fakenews/README.md

 The goal of this project is to utilize machine learning to predict whether an article is real or fake news.

-We use the fifth installment of the nela-gt dataset (nela-gt-2022), which is freely available here: https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/RBKVBM
+We use the fifth installment of the nela-gt dataset (nela-gt-2022), which is freely available [here](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/RBKVBM)

 The dataset labels_all_2022.csv is stored in this repository.
 The other used stratified subsets of the data are available upon request.